Social

 RENOVA values the autonomy of employees, and is committed to providing exciting career and growth opportunities for our employees.
 To continue creating a positive cycle that fosters the personal growth of each employee and the growth of our organization and business, we are constantly considering better ways to support business strategies through personnel strategies and systems and constantly evolving.

-The three main pillars of our personnel systems for bringing employees together behind RENOVA’s mission and vision and its management policies are the role grading system, the assessment system and the compensation system.
+The three main pillars of our personnel systems for bringing employees together behind RENOVA’s mission and vision and its management policies are the role grading system, the evaluation system and the compensation system.

 2. Role Grading System